 Teachers and Chaperones:

 For Primary through High School groups, a 1:5 adult to student ratio is recommended.
 For Middle and High School groups, a 1:10 adult to student ratio is recommended.
 The History Center considers a group tour to be 30 people or less.
-Teachers and chaperones (per ratios listed) get free admission.
-Additional attendees will be charged $2.00 a person.
+Teachers and chaperones (per ratios listed) receive free admission.
+Additional adult attendees will be charged $2.00 a person.

-Please contact: Andrea Hadsell, Education Manager
+Andrea Hadsell, Education Manager

 Monroe County History Center